NixOS/rfcs/rfcs/0145-doc-strings.md

 **Proposed format:**

-Use `##` to start a doc-string.
+Use `##` to start a doc-comment.
 This allows clear visual seperation from regular comments.
 And provides a good compatibiliy with the strived markdown content.

 ### Refactoring note: